Legislature Considers Leaving NPV Compact One Year After Joining

 Representative Parnell Terry of Gorham (D)

-Despite the committee’s split decision, the House passed LD 252 on May 20th.
-The 76 to 71 decision to not accept the minority report sent the bill to the senate, where it was promptly tabled.
-The senate had passed the bill to join the compact 18 to 12 with 5 senators not present.
-Of those that voted, the decision to join the NPV Compact broke along party lines with 3 exceptions.
+Last year, the senate had voted to join the NPV compact 18 to 12 with 5 senators not present.
+Of those voting, the decision to join the NPV Compact broke along party lines with 3 exceptions.
 Republican Senator Matt Pouloit of Kennebec voted to join the compact before leaving office and Democrat Senators Craig Hickman of Kennebec and Jill Duson of Cumberland voted against the compact.

 Susan Bernard (R-Aroostook)